RadoslawKieronski/DevOpsJenkins/Ansible/README.md

+# Ansible playbook running on a remote-host container

-Project is designed in the specification: jenkins connects throw ssh to remote-host.
+Jenkins connects throw ssh to remote-host.
 On the Jenkins container ansible is installed.
 On the Jenkins container playbook file and inventory file are created and those file are reponsible for running ansible playbook on a remote-host container.

-Setting Jenkins UI with Ansible:
+## Setting Jenkins UI with Ansible:
 1. Install ansible plugin
    'Manage Jenkins' -> 'plugins'
 2. Create w test job
-  2.1in section 'Build' -> 'Build step' -> 'invoke ansible playbook'
-     Fullfill path for inventory and playbook file on a jenkins container:
+   - in section 'Build' -> 'Build step' -> 'invoke ansible playbook' Fullfill path for inventory and playbook file on a jenkins container:
      Playbook path: '/ver/jenkin_home/ansible/play.yml
-     File or host list: '/var/jenkins_home/ansible/hosts' 2.2 Run the job
+     File or host list: '/var/jenkins_home/ansible/hosts'
+   - Run the job

 ADD Parameters to the Ansible and Jenkins: mofidy the file 'play.xml' like below: